 3. Grow a Garden

 Studies show that gardening is a healthy lifestyle that can help with relaxation and stress relief, as well as weight control by adding healthy food choices.
 Growing your own garden at home provides you fresh, organic, pesticide-free produce and herbs to add flavor to any dish.
 Self-supplying many of your own veggies reduces the demand for non-local produce usually found in grocery stores.
 Environmentalists have coined the term “farm-to-table” in response to a larger discussion about “food miles.”
 Farm-to-table is championed in the locavore and environmental movement; Reducing the distance between where your food comes from to where your home is located is essential for food sustainability.

 Try adding fragrant flowers to border your garden, this will deter pests from tasty snacks.
 It’s not too late.
 You can also have a wildflower garden to attract pollinators, like monarch butterflies, that are crucial to our ecosystems.

 4. Reduce, Reuse, Recycle

 Recycling usually comes to mind when thinking about environmental conservation.
-Recycling helps prevent pollution, reduce greenhouse gas emissions by preventing additional materials being manufactured, save energy, and reduce the amount of waste in landfills.
+Recycling helps prevent pollution, reduce greenhouse gas emissions by preventing additional materials from being manufactured, save energy, and reduce the amount of waste in landfills.

-In Massachusetts, items such as metal food trays and cans, plastic bottles and jugs, glass bottles and jars and paper and cardboard can be recycled.
+In Massachusetts, items such as metal food trays and cans, plastic bottles and jugs, glass bottles and jars, and paper and cardboard can be recycled.
 Check out Recycle Smart for more on what you can and can’t recycle in Massachusetts.